LexerZhang/Autonomous-Driving_Laneline_Detection_LixingZhang/cam_image_process/README.md

 ![image_sample](../test_images/solidWhiteCurve.jpg)

+★★Before pipelining any images, the calibration parameters shall be calculated and stored inside the FeatureCollector.

 The basic detecting scheme works in such a pipeline:

 1.Extract geometrically the region of interest, in which both lane-lines appear.